All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles: Introduction

 \subsection{Organization of This Paper}

 The general structure of the paper is illustrated in Figure \ref{fig: content}.
 Section \ref{sec: Related Literature} reviews existing survey literature on object detection in autonomous driving systems, highlighting their covered topics and identifying potential gaps.
 Section \ref{sec: AV Sensors} describes the details of AV technologies and sensor specifications used in autonomous driving applications.
+Section \ref{sec: AVs Simulator} then introduces autonomous vehicle simulators and discusses their role in development, testing, and benchmarking.
 The existing AV datasets are provided in section \ref{sec: AVs Dataset}, with a focus on their sensing modalities, annotation types, coverage diversity, and applicability to various perception tasks.
 Section \ref{sec: object detection} presents a comprehensive review of object detection methods in autonomous vehicles, covering 2D camera-based approaches, 3D LiDAR-based techniques, 2D–3D fusion strategies, and emerging methods based on LLMs and VLMs.
 Lastly, Section \ref{sec: Conclusion} contains conclusions and future directions.\\